 Ohio’s college remediation rate crisis—and what can be done

 Ohio’s bright-eyed freshmen aren’t ready for college coursework.
-That’s the story from the Ohio Board of Regents, which reports that 40 percent of Ohio’s college freshman take remedial (high-school level) coursework in either math or English.
-Moreover, 14 percent of incoming freshman are required by their college to take both a remedial math and English class.
+That’s the story from the Ohio Board of Regents, which reports that 40 percent of Ohio’s college freshman at public colleges and universities take remedial (high-school level) coursework in either math or English.
+Moreover, 14 percent of incoming freshman are required by their colleges to take both a remedial math and English class.

 These are staggering numbers, with massive implications for students and taxpayers.
 For students who take a remedial course, Complete College America found that only 35 percent graduate in six years.
 This compares to 56 percent of all students.
 Similarly, the Ohio State University found that students who took remedial coursework graduated at a rate 30 points lower than their non-remedial peers.
 With these dismal results in mind, remedial coursework largely wastes the $130 million per year Ohio spends to support remedial education.